Saturday 24th September was the appointed time for DCA members to meet at Shipstall Point in Poole Harbour.

 I had a fast reach back to Arne point, but as I came round into the wind things got slower and more difficult.
 Once again my destination lay directy upwind and it was a hard beat into a steady force 5 to get there.
 A large rain squall came bowling up the channel, the water turning white as it approached.
 I 'd guess the gusts were at least force 6 and Johanna had the lee rail under several times.
 Items not stowed securely below were wandering around and finding themselves new homes.
 I also had my first salt water aboard, when a few waves breaking off the bow sent sheets of spray into my lap.
 I made a mental note to retreat below earlier next time!

 It was an uneventful trip up the River Frome to Wareham where I moored for the night.
 The wind whistled in the rigging of the moored yachts, but the sun reappeared and a pleasant afternoon was spent exploring the surrounding countryside with a local sailor and his crew who were awaiting the tide to refloat their boat.
+Another peaceful night aboard, woken only by the heavy rain early morning.

 Monday I just pottered and got back to the launch site by 1100, recovered, packed and was back home by 1530 just as the summer weather hit us in earnest!